RoonMoonlight/EnhancedMod/README.md

 # Notice
-New minor additions has been made to Codename Utopia Preview branch!
-More info can be found [here](https://github.com/MysticMoonlight/EnhancedMod/blob/main/svwl/utopia/README.md).
+**Important Notice! mastercomfig users now requires additional workaround for breaking changes.** More info can be found [here](https://github.com/MysticMoonlight/EnhancedMod/blob/main/tf2e/NOTICE.md).

+Great Vehicle Battle Series are now available!

 Left 4 Dead 2: Revengeance Reborn is now available to all users for testing!
 More information can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2735145551).

 # Enhanced Mod Series
 Enhanced Mod Series are the collection of modpacks developed by Mystic Moonlight.

-Enhanced Mod Series aims to improve overall gameplay experience while keeping the original atmosphere as possible and performance in mind.
+Initially this project was begun as Team Fortress 2: Enhanced since Jun 16, 2021, and we continously made improvement and expansion and now it become one of biggest project named EnhancedMod and actively being maintained by passionate mod lover [Roon](https://twitter.com/Roon_Moonlight) and several project contributors.

+Our modpack series aims to be original-friendly and simplicity: Which does not include any of assets from other franchises if possible, and keeping original atmosphere of the game, and removing unnecessary features that are not required.

 This repository is the compiliation of modpacks we made, so you can find them easily on one page.